Simon Wiesenthal: Dramatic portrayals

 Wiesenthal was portrayed by Israeli actor Shmuel Rodensky in the film adaptation of Frederick Forsyth's The Odessa File (1974).
 After the film's release, Wiesenthal received many reports of sightings of the subject of the film, Eduard Roschmann, commandant of the Riga Ghetto.
 These sightings proved to be false alarms, but in 1977 a person living in Buenos Aires who saw the movie reported to police that Roschmann was living nearby.
 The fugitive escaped to Paraguay, where he died of a heart attack a month later.
 In Ira Levin's novel The Boys from Brazil, the character of Yakov Liebermann (called Ezra Liebermann and played by Laurence Olivier in the film) is modelled on Wiesenthal.
 Olivier visited Wiesenthal, who offered advice on how to play the role.
 Wiesenthal attended the film's New York premiere in 1978.
 Ben Kingsley portrayed him in the HBO film Murderers Among Us: The Simon Wiesenthal Story (1989).
 Judd Hirsch portrayed him in the Amazon Prime Video series Hunters (2020).

 Wiesenthal has been the subject of several documentaries.
-The Art of Remembrance: Simon Wiesenthal was produced in 1994 by filmmakers Hannah Heer and Werner Schmiedel for River Lights Pictures.
+The Art of Remembrance: Simon Wiesenthal was produced in 1994 by filmmakers Johanna Heer and Werner Schmiedel for River Lights Pictures.
 The documentary I Have Never Forgotten You: The Life and Legacy of Simon Wiesenthal, narrated by Nicole Kidman, was released by Moriah Films in 2007.
 Wiesenthal is a one-person show written and performed by Tom Dugan that premiered in 2014.